-HP to Acquire Voltage Security to Expand Data Encryption Security Solutions for Cloud and Big Data
+HP Acquire Voltage to Expand Data Encryption – Cloud – Big Data

 Voltage Security® today announced that it has signed a definitive agreement to be acquired by HP.
 Voltage’s proven data-centric encryption and tokenization technology will complement HP’s security portfolio, helping customers protect their most sensitive information whether it lives in the cloud, across mobile platforms, in big data environments, or within legacy computer systems for critical regulatory compliance.